Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 Note the `+` and `-` symbols at the beginning of each line to describe lines added and removed.

-## When Do We Make a Commit?
+## When to Make a Commit

 Commits can come in different sizes; we can build a commit when the diff is 2 lines long or 2000 lines long.
 However, the best commits are:

 - atomic; as small as possible
 - focused on one meaningful change
-- not a work in progress, or leave the code in a confusing, broken state
+- not a work in progress, leaving the code in a confusing, broken state

 As a recommendation, good times to make a commit are...